1948 Globetrotters–Lakers game: The game

 A record number of fans showed up at Chicago Stadium to watch the Lakers face off against the Globetrotters.
 It was an exhibition game played right before the official Basketball Association of America contest between the Chicago Stags and the New York Knicks.
 Still in its infancy, professional basketball had never attracted more than 9,000 fans in Chicago.
 That day, nearly 18,000 filled the stadium.

-The Globetrotters starting lineup, a combination of the best players from Saperstein's East and West units, featured Reece "Goose" Tatum, Marques Haynes, Ermer Robinson, Wilbert King, and Louis "Babe" Pressley.
+The Globetrotters starting lineup, a combination of the best players from Saperstein's East and West units that toured both the United States of America and the rest of the world, featured Reece "Goose" Tatum, Marques Haynes, Ermer Robinson, Wilbert King, and Louis "Babe" Pressley.

 During the first half, Laker fans had reason to gloat.
 Their team quickly jumped to a 9–2 lead.
 The Lakers held a significant height advantage over the Globetrotters, with several players towering over Tatum, the Globetrotters' star, six-foot-three center, and Haynes, who was barely six feet tall.
 Tatum turned out to be no match for Mikan, the Lakers' center, who scored 18 points in the first half while preventing Tatum from scoring at all.

-At halftime, Minnesota led 32–23.
+At halftime, Minneapolis led 32–23.
 During the break, Saperstein and his team devised a plan to defend Mikan with two men instead of one.
-They also decided to fast break each time they got the ball, to tire the Lakers out.
+They also decided to do fast break plays each time they got the ball in order to quickly tire the Lakers out during the second half.
 The Globetrotters knew they were in great shape, having played nearly every night for as long as they could remember.
 The strategy worked.
 With both Tatum and Pressley guarding Mikan, he was able to score only 6 points in the second half.
 The Globetrotters tied the game for the first time in the third quarter.
 On several occasions they led, only to watch the Lakers come back to tie the score.